walt-er/hooks-workshop-notes/README.md

         * because the cleanup function needs to be set immediately
         * inner asnyc functions within useEffect are fine
         * for quick actions, use promises
-* useEffect can be broken out into separate functions, known as custom hooks, which allows them to be more flexible and therefore powerful
+* useEffect (and all other hooks) can be broken out into separate functions, known as custom hooks, which allows them to be more flexible and therefore powerful
     * Abstract out useEffect (and useState) into custom hooks order to share with other components, and to provide more context around it's usage: useAppState(), useTitle()

 ### compound components
 * dangers of adding too many features to a component
-    * compare "god components" to a single function with a million params, adding params each time you need something
+    * you can compare "god components" to a single function with a million params, adding params each time you need something, to see how overcomplicated components are dangerous
     * even if you hide it in an options object, it's too many conditionals
-* split functionality across many smaller components and share state with context
+* instead, split functionality across many smaller components and share state with context
     * easier to swap out individual components

 ### context
 * first use local state and props, then consider context
 * context is especially useful for library authors, as they don't know what your children might be
-* context methods are `createContext` and `useContext`
+* context methods are `createContext` (React method) and `useContext` (hook)
 * anything can be passed into context
-* after the context is created, a consumer can get that value
+* after the context is created, a consumer anywhere below the provider in the component hierarchy can get that value
 * user auth is a great candidate for context

 ### dealing with variable children